saurabh-saini/iEDUCATEapp/README.md

-# iEDUCATEapp
+# gymApp
-This is a Education app.
+This is a gym application.